Mrkenvin1982/herenow/content/article/rails-actioncable-on-different-domain.md

 But I run my website on Heroku behind [Cloudflare](https://www.cloudflare.com/), and it does not accept websocket connections on lower tier plans.
-Since I use Cloudflare for the SSL, I couldn't just connect to the websocket server on a different subdomain with Cloudflare disabled and share the cookies on a domain level, the browser would still expect a valid SSL connection on that server.
+Since I use Cloudflare for the SSL, I couldn't just connect to the websocket server on a different subdomain with Cloudflare disabled and share the cookies on a domain level, the browser would still expect a valid SSL connection on that endpoint.
+Sure, one could just purchase and maintain a SSL for this especial websocket endpoint, but I find that maintaining a SSL endpoint it too much of a hassle.
+You might not be allowed to just share the user_id cookie with the entire domain.

 So I needed to figure another way to send the `user_id` to the ActionCable server.